Contact Us

 If you’d like to contact us, the best way is to come to the Long Pond on the 1st or 3rd Sunday of the month, between 10:30 and 15:00 and have a chat.

-But if you have any questions about the club or model yachting contact Derek Cross our President on
+But if you have any questions about the club or model yachting contact Mark Dicks, our Chairman on

 derek@crossderek.wanadoo.co.uk